serghiou/best-of-data-science/best-of-r.md

 **[iBreakDown.](https://www.r-bloggers.com/ibreakdown-faster-prettier-and-more-precise-explanations-for-predictive-models-with-interactions/)** Package.
 Overview.
 A package to help explain prediction models - I have not tried it yet, but it appears promising.

+**[MASS.](https://cran.r-project.org/web/packages/MASS/MASS.pdf)** Package.
+Documentation.
+An indispensible package containing some very useful functions complementary to Base R (e.g. the ability to fit negative binomial regression).
+I also particularly like the `fitdistr` function, which uses maximum likelihood to identify the parameters of the assumed underlying distribution.

 ***

 ## Bayesian Statistics